 This student found that by simply pushing the slime around on the table he could make bubbles in it.

 After a good fifteen or twenty minutes of purely free play with the slime, I offered the students to use various kitchen materials to further experiment with slime.

-I apologize for this photo being back lit, but I think it captures to spirit of exploratory play.
+I apologize for this photo being backlit, but I think it captures the spirit of exploratory play.
 This student used a can strainer to explore the slime.
 I love how she is holding the slime above her head to watch how it slowly drips out of the holes down onto the table.

 Join our community!